Yasminingrum/momjournal/README.md

 ## 📝 Development Timeline

-Based on the project proposal, this is Week 1 implementation covering:
+Based on the project proposal, this implementation covering:
 - ✅ Project setup and structure
 - ✅ Core constants and configuration
 - ✅ Data models (Entities)